rabbyt3s/snaprecon/README.md

 - **Databases**: phpmyadmin, pgadmin, mongodb
 - **Security**: vault, guard, shield

 Analysis is performed locally without external API calls, ensuring privacy and zero cost.
+When port scanning is enabled, a lightweight TCP connect-only scan is run and results are shown only in the HTML report.

 ## Safety Features